Community development proposals and local research are tools for change, based on local experience and expertise.

-IAP gives technical advice to community campaigns to stop forced evictions caused by projects funded or influenced by development banks.
-Where possible, IAP staff may advise directly, for example, by filing complaints to international and regional accountability mechanisms or by coordinating local policy research.
+IAP gives research and technical advice to community campaigns to stop forced evictions caused by projects funded or influenced by development banks.
+Where possible, IAP staff may advise directly, for example, by conducting research, filing complaints to international and regional accountability mechanisms or by coordinating local policy research.
 Materials like IAP’s Community Action Guides provide clear guidance to local campaigns on how to integrate bank advocacy into existing campaigns.

-The Early Warning System uncovers and analyses, on a global scale, the bank-funded projects likely to cause human and environmental rights abuses and connects the analysis with materials and advice to strengthen local campaigns.
+The Early Warning System researches and analyses, on a global scale, the bank-funded projects likely to cause human and environmental rights abuses and connects the analysis with materials and advice to strengthen local campaigns.

 Frontline support inspires and informs our policy work to Change the Rules of development.